weinsteinjack/AG-AISOFTDEV/Supporting Materials/Environment_Setup_Guide.md

 | **Hardware** | Minimum 8 GB RAM, 10 GB free disk space, stable internet connection. |
 | **Accounts** | GitHub, OpenAI API key (core labs), plus optional Anthropic, Google Gemini, or Hugging Face keys for advanced exercises. |

-> If you are learning in a classroom, ask your facilitator to confirm which providers your organisation allows.
+> If you are learning in a classroom, ask your facilitator to confirm which providers your organization allows.

 ---